 But how does that help us determine the nature of ?
 The key to solving this problem lies in the first factor of both equations:

 Taking a closer look at these two equations, you will probably recognize them as the outcomes of the Hadamard gate for inputs and although differing by a factor of .

 We know that the Hadamard gate if applied to the two inputs in superposition, will allow us to recover the original inputs and .
 And this is exactly what we will do.

 The function is balanced if the outcome is .
 Otherwise, it’s constant.

 4.3 What Does Deutsch’s Algorithm Tell Us About Quantum Computing

-We can look at Deutsch’s problem and its solution as an example of those problems which are exponentially more difficult to solve on classical computers but take only a few steps to resolve on quantum computers.
+We can see Deutsch’s problem and solution as an example of those exponentially more difficult to solve on classical computers but take only a few steps to resolve on quantum computers.

-It also tells us that there is some effort that needs to be made to reformulate the problem in such a way that will allow us to take advantage of superposition or any other quantum phenomenon.
+It also tells us that some effort needs to be made to reformulate the problem to allow us to take advantage of superposition or any other quantum phenomenon.